decred/politeiagui/README.md

 ## Development

-**Important:** Politeia is currently going through a redesign and code refactoring in which the old code is being replaced to what we call politeiagui v2.
+**Important:** Politeiagui is currently going through a UI redesign and code refactoring.
+Hence, the previous implementation is being replaced to what we call "politeiagui v2" (or just "v2").
 If you want to run the new version skip to [this section instead.](#development-for-v2) The version 2 is, so far, only working for the proposals system.
 For CMS use the setup below.

 1. Clone this repository